Using gcloud for Virtual Machines

 Google Billing

 Second, set up a billing account for your gcloud project.
-This means there is a cost associated with this product, but the good news is that the cost for the machines we will build will be minimal (usually about one dollar a month for a minimal machine), since our virtual machines will be minimal.
+This means there is a cost associated with this product, but the machines we'll build require few resources and the cost should be minimal.
+In the past, I usually pay about $1 per month.
 Follow Step 2 to enable billing for the new project.
 See also the page on how to create, modify, or close your self-serve Cloud Billing account

 gcloud VM Instance

-Log into Google Cloud Console, which should take you to the Dashboard page.
+Next, log into Google Cloud Console.
+This should take you to the Dashboard page.

 Our first goal is to create a virtual machine (VM) instance.
-As a reminder, a VM is basically a virtualized operating system.
-That means instead of installing an operating system (like Linux, macOS, Windows, etc) on your physical machine, software is used to mimic the process to install an operating system on Google's servers.
+As a reminder, a VM is a virtualized operating system.
+We will use software to mimic the process of installing an operating system on Google's servers.

 Google Cloud offers a number of Linux-based operating systems to create VMs.
 We're going to use the Ubuntu operating system and specifically the Ubuntu 20.04 LTS version.